tomcam/vuepress.github.io/config1.md

 VuePress sites have a (sometimes hidden)`.vuepress`  subdirectory and the most important file there is a Javascript file named `config.js`.
-It contains, surprise surprise, declarations of objects used to configure your site.
+It contains, surprise surprise, declarations of objects used to configure your site as a whole.
+(Most configuration options for individual pages are done through [YAML](./default2.md) markup right on those pages.)

 Its full pathname, assuming your project directory is `~/demo1`, would be `~/demo1/.vuepress/config.js`.